 Structural Engineering: Arch.
 Ricardo Camacho.

-Equipment Engineering, Sustainability Consultant and Vertical Garden: Ing.
+MEP Engineering, Sustainability Consultant and Vertical Garden: Ing.
 José Antonio Lino Mina, DIA.

 General Contractor: Fermín Espinosa, Alfredo Galván, Factor Eficiencia